 Summary

-These plans, when in place, need to be updated and reviewed as new risks or potential disruptions emerge, and as your organization’s needs change.
+These plans, when in place, need to be updated and reviewed as new risks or potential disruptions emerge, and as your organisation’s needs change.
 This is a requirement of the ISO22301 Business Continuity Management System should you decide to go for certification and is also a key component of the ISO27001 and ISO14001 standards.